rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/KnownBugs.md

 ## Known Issues

 ### Icon Module
-- .xpm icon files are not supported by the Juce library's Image class.
 - Juce .svg rendering fails to correctly render some .svg files.

 ### DesktopEntry Module